See the location of all branches

-A valid library card is one that has not expired and has a total of less than $5 in fines and fees pending.
+A valid library card is one that has not expired and has no charges or lost materials on the account.
 Residents' registrations expire after two years and must be renewed in person.
 A library card that has expired cannot be used to borrow additional materials until it is renewed.
-A library card that is blocked because it has accrued $5 or more in fines and fees cannot be used to borrow additional materials until the amount due has been paid.
+A library card that is blocked because it has charges for lost or damaged materials on it cannot be used to borrow additional materials until the amount due has been paid.

 Do I have to have my card with me to check out materials?